williamyorkl/vite-plugin-proxy-middleware/README.md

   plugins: [
     createVuePlugin(),
     VitePluginProxyMiddleware({
-      proxyTable: path.resolve("./proxy-table"),
+      proxyTable: path.resolve(__dirname, "./proxy-table"),
     }),
   ],
   server: {
-    /* https option must be turn on,so that you can use h2 */
+    /* https option must be turned on,so that you can use h2 */
     https: {
-      key: xxx,
+      key: "./cert/xxx.cert",
-      cert: xxx,
+      cert: "./cert/xxx.key",
     },

-    /* proxy option can be ignored */
+    /* vite's original proxy must be ignored,or else it will impact on h2 setting turning on */
-    proxy: xxx,
+    // proxy: xxx,
   },
 };
 ```